In the Midst of Grief

 Grief is a universally shared human experience, unavoidable and uniquely individual.
 Life on this spinning blue planet is replete with loss – loss of relationships, loss of community, loss of health, loss of independence, loss of memory, loss of mobility, loss of sight or hearing, loss of employment, loss of financial resources, loss of hobbies and recreational activities, loss of home, loss of educational opportunities, loss of serving in ways we enjoyed or to which we felt called, loss of those we love and hold most dear.

 Every loss results in grief, though we don’t often recognize that anger, denial, depression, and guilt can be further losses of unresolved grief in chronic illness.
 These unrecognized losses are known as infinite losses, chronic sorrow, and disenfranchised grief.

 Mila Tecala, a Licensed Independent Clinical Social Worker who founded the Center for Loss and Grief in Washington, DC, writes, “For people who are chronically ill, the losses are multiple and permanent and therefore difficult to resolve.
 Because these losses are unending, they’re known as infinite losses.”

 GRIEF IS A JOURNEY

 The word grief is derived from the Latin word gravis meaning heavy, and from which we get the word gravity.
-Grief is a journey into the depths, heavy and unavoidable.
-But it is also a precious reminder of love persevering.
-We grieve the people we loved deeply, the things that brought us joy, pieces of ourselves and of our lives that held most dear.
+Grief is a journey into the depths, heavy and unavoidable, but it is also a precious reminder of our love persevering.
+We grieve deeply the people we loved, the things that brought us joy, the pieces of ourselves and of our lives that we held most dear.